HPE-Haven-OnDemand/havenondemand-asp.net/README.md

 HODClient library support the .NET 4.5 and above.

 ----
-## Integrate HODClient into a Windows/Windows Phone project
+## Integrate HODClient into an ASP.NET project
 1. Right click on the project's References folder and select "Manage Nuget Packages...".
 >![](/images/managenuget.jpg)